Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 The city looked *worse* from the hillside though.
 The Whitecrest compound in particular looked entirely gutted and nobody had been able to raise them at all.

 The ‘Crests had a high incidence of implanted Brothers, Fiin knew - nearly a fifth.
-But they’d had plenty of forewarning...surely that would have been enough?
+But they’d had plenty of forewarning... surely that would have been enough?

 No time to worry about that now.
 They were entering the Clan’s killzone.